Movses Khorenatsi: History of the Armenians

-Literary influence
+Historiography

+Classical authors

 Three possible early references to Movses in other sources are usually identified.
-The first one is in Łazar Parpetsi’s History of the Armenians (about 495 or 500 A.D.), where the author details the persecution of several notable Armenian individuals, including the “blessed Movses the philosopher,” identified by some scholars as Movses Khorenatsi.
-But there is no indication in Parpetsi that this Movses had "composed any historical works."
-The second one is the Book of Letters (sixth century), which contains a short theological treatise by "Movses Khorenatsi."
-However, this treatise, not being an historical work, cannot be convincingly attributed to the historian Movses.
-The third possible early reference is in a tenth-eleventh centuries manuscript containing a list of dates attributed to Athanasius (Atanas) of Taron (sixth century): under the year 474, the list has "Moses of Chorene, philosopher and writer."
-This mention is, however, considered as too uncertain.
+The first one is in Ghazar Parpetsi's History of the Armenians (about 495 or 500 A.D.), where the author details the persecution of several notable Armenian individuals, including the "blessed Movses the philosopher", identified by some scholars as Movses Khorenatsi.
+The second one is the Book of Letters (sixth century), which contains a short theological treatise by "Movses Khorenatsi".
+The third possible early reference is in a tenth-to-eleventh-century manuscript containing a list of dates attributed to Athanasius (Atanas) of Taron (sixth century): under the year 474, the list has "Moses of Chorene, philosopher and writer".

 Early scholarship

 Beginning in the nineteenth century, as a part of a general trend in those years to reexamine critically classical sources, Khorenatsi's History was cast into doubt.
 The conclusions reached by Alfred von Gutschmid ushered in the "hypercritical phase" of the study of Khorenatsi's work.
-Many European and Armenian scholars writing at the turn of the twentieth century reduced its importance as a historical source and dated the History to sometime in the seventh to ninth centuries.
-Stepan Malkhasiants, an Armenian philologist and expert of Classical Armenian literature, likened this early critical period from the late nineteenth to early twentieth centuries to a "competition," whereby one scholar attempted to outperform the other in their criticism of Khorenatsi.
+Many European and Armenian scholars writing at the turn of the twentieth century downplayed its importance as a historical source and dated the History to sometime in the seventh to ninth centuries.
+Stepan Malkhasyants, an Armenian philologist and expert of Classical Armenian literature, likened this early critical period from the late nineteenth to early twentieth centuries to a "competition", whereby one scholar attempted to outperform the other in their criticism of Khorenatsi.

+Modern studies

-In the early decades of the twentieth century, scholars such as F. C. Conybeare, Manuk Abeghian, and Malkhasiants rejected the conclusions of the scholars of the hypercritical school and placed Khorenatsi back in the fifth century.
-Their conclusions were supported by contemporary ethnographic and archaeological research, confirming claims and references made by Khorenatsi.
+In the early decades of the twentieth century, scholars such as F. C. Conybeare, Manuk Abeghian, and Malkhasyants rejected the conclusions of the scholars of the hypercritical school and placed Khorenatsi back in the fifth century.
+Additionally, several of Khorenatsi's claims and references have been proven by contemporary ethnographic and archaeological research.